Oz-Lin/OZIG-CSGO-ZE-Public-Configs/README.md

 * Stripper.cfgs
 * Bosshud (Compatible with Anubis' edition)
 * Maplist/Mapcycle (Current maps on our rotation)
+* Chathud, due to some map texts are needed to be translated manually (Anubis Edition)

 ## Acknowledgements
 * GFL server